sfds1/hw8profilegenerator/README.md

 ## How does it work?
-The user will be prompted for a favorite color, which will be used as the background color for cards.
+The user will be prompted for their GitHub username and will choose frmo a list of colors, which will be used as the background color for cards.

 ## Technologies
+Node, HTML, CSS, Javascript

 ## Languages, frameworks, various tools
-This application uses
+This application uses Node packages axios, inquirer and html-pdf

 ## Challenges